vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/payment_terms.rst

      use, return policies, and other policies surrounding the sale of goods and services.

 .. seealso::
-   - `Odoo Tutorials: payment terms <https://leansoft.vn/slides/slide/payment-terms-1679>`_
+   - `Leansoft Tutorials: payment terms <https://leansoft.vn/slides/slide/payment-terms-1679>`_
    - :doc:`cash_discounts`

 Configuration